iterative/dvc.org/content/docs/studio/self-hosting/installation/index.md

-## Self-hosting Studio
+## Self-hosting DVC Studio

-Studio Enterprise users can host DVC Studio on their own infrastructure (on-premises) or in their cloud accounts.
+DVC Studio Enterprise users can host DVC Studio on their own infrastructure (on-premises) or in their cloud accounts.

-Please note that our support is needed to make the Studio's cloud/Docker images available to you to enable installation.
+Please note that our support is needed to make DVC Studio's cloud/Docker images available to you to enable installation.
 Please get in touch with our [sales team](https://calendly.com/gtm-2/studio-overview?month=2023-03) to coordinate a meeting.